okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 ## Secure Spring Data REST with OAuth 2.0

 You shouldn't expose your database structure without proper authentication.
-Let's solve this creating an [OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/).
-A resource server is a service working in the infrastructure that has no login page, and it is used to server-to-server communications.
+Let's solve this by creating an [OAuth 2.0 Resource Server](https://www.oauth.com/oauth2-servers/the-resource-server/).
+A resource server is a service working in the infrastructure that has no login page, and it is used for server-to-server communications.
 In other words: it needs credentials but does not handle how they are acquired.

 First, you'll need to add a dependency on the Okta Spring Boot starter: